base on DeepTeam is a framework to red team LLMs and LLM systems. <p align="center">

 </p>

-**DeepTeam** is a simple-to-use, open-source LLM red teaming framework, for penetration testing large-language model systems.
+**DeepTeam** is a simple-to-use, open-source LLM red teaming framework, for penetration testing and safe guarding large-language model systems.

 DeepTeam runs **locally on your machine**, and **uses LLMs** for both simulation and evaluation during red teaming.
-With DeepTeam, whether your LLM systems are RAG piplines, chatbots, AI agents, or just the LLM itself, you can be confident that safety risks and security vulnerabilities are caught before your users do.
+With DeepTeam, whether your LLM systems are RAG piplines, chatbots, AI agents, or just the LLM itself, you can be confident that it is secure, safe, risk-free, with security vulnerabilities caught before it reaches your users.

 > [!IMPORTANT]